Specifying Settings for Cross-Account IAM Role

 - In the Account ID field, specify the 12-digit number (or alias) of a trusting account.

 The trusting account is an AWS account that owns AWS services and resources, and shares them with the initial AWS account (trusted account).
+To learn how to delegate access across AWS accounts, see AWS Documentation.

 - In the AWS Role Name field, specify the name of the cross-account IAM role that you want to add.
 You must specify the name that the IAM role has in AWS.